Alexander Scriabin: Death

-Scriabin gave his last concert on 2 April 1915 in St. Petersburg, performing a large programme of his own works.
+Scriabin gave his last concert on 2 April 1915 in Saint Petersburg, performing a large programme of his own works.
 He received rave reviews from music critics, who called his playing "most inspiring and affecting", and wrote, "his eyes flashed fire and his face radiated happiness".
-Scriabin himself wrote that during his performance of his Third Sonata, "I completely forgot I was playing in a hall with people around me.
+Scriabin himself wrote that during his performance of his Sonata No. 3, Op.
+23, "I completely forgot I was playing in a hall with people around me.
 This happens very rarely to me on the platform."
+He elaborated that he normally "had to watch himself very carefully, look at himself as if from afar, to keep himself in control."